UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/patient/did-not-attend/1/README.md

 # Did not attend

-Codes indicating that patient did not attend an appointment
+Codes indicating that patient did not attend an appointment.
+Read codes provided by study PI for SDELS-003.

 ## Prevalence log